 Of course, a great way to save money on dental filling costs and other dental costs is to prevent yourself from getting them in the first place.
 Taking good care of your teeth through flossing and brushing, visiting your dentist twice yearly for a checkup, as well as avoiding sugary and starchy foods can all work in unison to prevent tooth decay and save you money.

 However, sometimes cavities happen to the best of us.
-If you do end up getting a cavity, Flossy is here to help!

 Cavity fillings are one of the most effective ways to prevent and treat tooth decay.
 These work by filling in the holes left in your teeth after decayed tooth material is removed.
 While they are common, they can be expensive if you’re left to pay for them out of pocket due to a lack of a dental insurance plan.
+Patients can use other options to access discounted uninsured care.

 Sources: